ada-game-framework/sdlada/README.md

   - Try to get as much pre-elaborated as possible.
 * Disable a shared library build, make it a static only build, this makes it easier to distribute. i.e. Link with this library and distribute SDL2 libs only.
+* Hide the RWops stuff maybe?
+Should really be using Ada streams and files.

 [Current version](http://www.semver.org)
 ========================================